 At the review stage, the Programme Committee may change the presentation type submitted by the author to ensure the continuity of the conference programme i.e. oral presentation may be changed to poster presentation OR poster presentation to oral presentation.
 The presenting Author will be informed of any change to their submitted presentation type at the acceptance notification stage.

-Contributed Oral presentations will be 20 minutes long
+Contributed Oral presentations will be 20 minutes long and linked to one or more of the five themes.

 Accepted posters will be asked to produce a poster for display at the conference.
 Presenters are asked to take note of the following guidelines when producing their poster: